Luck by chance: England’s triumph is a nod to hard work, talent and the great uncontrollable

 The World Cup final between England and New Zealand went down to the wire.
 Not once but twice.
-There was nothing to separate the team at the end of 100 overs.
+There was nothing to separate the teams at the end of 100 overs.
 There was nothing to separate them at the end of the Super Over.
 Nothing except a few fours and luck.

 World-class athletes will tell you that they don’t deal in luck.
 Most embrace the philosophy that you make your own luck through hard work but then there are days like these; days that make one believe that sometimes luck can override everything else just because it chooses to.